QCD analysis of electromagnetic Dalitz decays $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$: Theoretical framework

 \subsection{Soft mechanism}

-In the small recoil momentum region, the pQCD approach becomes invalid in the EM Dalitz decay processes $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$.
-And the dominant contributions to the $J/\psi\rightarrow \eta^{(\prime)}\gamma^{\ast}$ TFF come from the soft mechanism, which can be treated as the soft wave function overlap. phenomenologically, we can adopt an empirical form factor~\cite{Zhao:2006gw,Zhao:2010mm}:
+In the small recoil momentum region, the perturbative QCD approach becomes invalid in the EM Dalitz decay processes $J/\psi\rightarrow\eta^{(\prime)}\ell^{+}\ell^{-}$.
+And the dominant contributions to the TFFs are controlled by the soft mechanism, which can be treated as the soft wave function overlap.
+Phenomenologically, one can adopt an empirical form factor~\cite{Close:2000yk,Zhao:2010mm}: